marcus-downing/Hooks/README.md

     }
     ```

-4. Register your plugin with the repository:
+4. Register your feature with the repository:

     ```scala
     FeatureRepository.register(MyFeature)
     ```

-5. Make a context with the desired features:
+5. Choose your desired features:

     ```scala
     val optionalFeatures = FeatureRepository.optionalFeatures
     // ...choose some features...
-    implicit val context = FeatureRepository.makeContext(chosenFeatures)
+    FeatureRepository.usingFeatures(chosenFeatures) {
+      // ...do something...
+    }
     ```

 6. In the appropriate place in client code, trigger that hook:

     ```scala
+    FeatureRepository.usingFeatures(chosenFeatures) {
       val name = "John Smith"
       val displayName = nameFilter(name)
+      println displayName
+    }
     ```

-    This should result in the string: ```Smith, John```.
+    This prints the string: ```Smith, John```.

 ## Introduction